 \item \textbf{W3: Surrogate Extractor ($\phi_s$).} If $\phi$ is neither differentiable nor amenable to analytic approximation, the adversary trains a differentiable surrogate extractor $\phi_s(x)$ using pairs $\{(x, \phi(x))\}$ sampled from generators $G \in \mathcal{Y}$ to approximate $\phi$.
 Attacks then optimize $h(\phi_s(x))$. \end{itemize}

-Figure~\ref{fig:attack_types_logic} depicts which white-box attacks (W1--W3) apply given $\phi$'s properties.
-These strategies differ in their assumptions: W1 makes the strictest, requiring perfect gradient information.
+Figure~\ref{fig:attack_types_logic} depicts which white-box attacks (W1--W3) apply given properties of $\phi$.
+These strategies differ in their assumptions: W1 is the strictest, requiring perfect gradient information.
 W2 and W3 are possible when there is gradient information but offer no advantage over W1.
 Similarly, W3 is possible when W2 is feasible, but not the other way around.